Home

 This is not to imply that fiction writers are donkey’s - quite the contrary -- it’s the subject of writing fiction that’s like a donkey.
 Fiction is sure-footed, tireless, and able to carry heavy meanings -- but stubborn and unyielding if approached from the wrong direction.

-I know - and have the scars to prove it.
+I know - and have the scars to prove it. fiction writing

 Trying to learn to write fiction effectively without expert guidance can lead to years of fruitless searching for a few scraps of tips, tricks and techniques, when what one NEEDS is the foundation of the craft.
 Once the foundation of fiction writing is learned one can then set about mastering its practice rather than wasting time trying to reinvent the wheel.